 In the spa, all of our therapists have completed Barbicide Covid-19 Certifications, giving them an enhanced understanding of infection control in a spa environment, along with best practice guidelines to adhere to.

 Guests will be encouraged to change into their swimwear and robes in their rooms if they are close to the spa.
-Therapists providing massage or other treatments will wear a face mask and protective gloves.

 In the gym, we have installed Perspex screening between the equipment.